mouseless/baked/unreleased.md

 - `Layout` now automatically resolves and changes the page layout when the page schema has `layout` property, which allows you to specify layout of a page through its descriptor from backend
-- `baseURL` is moved from `baked.components.Bake` to `baked.composables.useDataFetcher` to make it reusable across the project
+- `baseURL` and `retryFetch` are moved from `baked.components.Bake` to `baked.composables.useDataFetcher` to make them reusable across the project
 - `route-params` is removed from `Page` and fixed to `baked`, since there is no value in making that something configurable
 - Page and layout descriptors are now loaded in script setup to avoid flickers